seregazhuk/seregazhuk.github.io_old/_posts/2018-08-31-fast-webscraping-images.md

 }
 {% endhighlight %}

 We inject `Browser` as a constructor dependency and provide one public method `scrape(array $urls)`.
 Then for each specified URL we make a `GET` request.
-Once the response is done we call a private method `processResponse(string $html)` with the contents of the response.
+Once the response is done we call a private method `processResponse(string $html)` with the body of the response.
+This method will be responsible for traversing HTML code and downloading images.
 The next step is to inspect the received HTML code and extract images from it.

 ## Crawling the website

-At this moment we are getting only HTML of the requested page.
+At this moment we are getting only HTML code of the requested page.
 Now we need to extract the image URL.
-For this we need to examine the structure of the received HTML code.
+For this, we need to examine the structure of the received HTML code.
 Go to an [image page on Pexels](https://www.pexels.com/photo/adorable-animal-blur-cat-617278/){:target="_blank"}, right click on the image and select *Inspect Element*, you will see something like this:

 <p class="text-center image">
     <img src="/assets/images/posts/fast-webscraping-reactphp-images/pexels-inspect-element.png">
 </p>

 We can see that `img` tag has class `image-section__image`.
 We are going to use this information to extract this tag out of the received HTML.
-The URL of the image is stored in the `src` attribute
+The URL of the image is stored in the `src` attribute:

 <p class="text-center image">
     <img src="/assets/images/posts/fast-webscraping-reactphp-images/pexels-image-html.png">
 </p>

 For extracting HTML tags we are going to use [Symfony DomCrawler Component](https://symfony.com/doc/current/components/dom_crawler.html){:target="_blank"}.
+Pull the required packages:

 {% highlight bash %}
 composer require symfony/dom-crawler
 composer require symfony/css-selector
 {% endhighlight %}

-[CSS-selector for DomCrawler](https://symfony.com/doc/current/components/css_selector.html){:target="_blank"} allows to use jQuery-like selectors to traverse the DOM.
+[CSS-selector for DomCrawler](https://symfony.com/doc/current/components/css_selector.html){:target="_blank"} allows us to use jQuery-like selectors to traverse the DOM.
 Once everything is installed open our `Scraper` class and let's write some code in `processResponse(string $html)` method.
-First of all we need to instantiate the `Symfony\Component\DomCrawler\Crawler` class, its constructor accepts a string that contains HTML code for traversing:
+First of all, we need to create an instance of the `Symfony\Component\DomCrawler\Crawler` class, its constructor accepts a string that contains HTML code for traversing:

 {% highlight php %}
 <?php